Robbery Lawyer Toronto

 - obtaining a criminal record that will be stored and accessible in the national CPIC database

-If you or someone you know is charged with robbery, you should immediately contact a criminal lawyer to determine your best defence to this type of criminal charge.
-Daniel Brown can be reached for a consultation about your case at (416) 297-7200.
+If you or someone you know is charged with robbery, you should immediately contact a criminal lawyer to determine your best defence to this type of criminal charge. the lawyers at Daniel Brown Law can be reached for a consultation about your case at (416) 297-7200.